Lychnian/accessible-marketing-website/README.md

 # accessible-marketing-website
-Website refactoring for accessibility for the disabled community.
+Website code refactoring for assistive technology accessibility for persons with disabilities.

+## Description

+## Installation

+N/A

+## Usage

+## Credits

+N/A

+## License

+Please refer to the LICENSE in the repo.